samb00ka/DNSkron/README.md

 #### Usage

+Open Terminal in a folder where the script is located and type the following (root rights are no required):
 ```sh
 $ bash dnskron.sh
 ```
+Example:

+- For a target domain "free-mp3-radio.fm" we will create a "free-mp3-radio" case and use key words "mp3, radio, fm, music", they will help us to find related domains, that can be used by one and the same person.

-In addition to stdout output the script will create a folder with a csv file with all IP addresses found and a txt file with subdomains and IP related information.
+In addition to stdout output the script creates a folder with a csv file with all IP addresses found and a txt file with subdomains and IP related information.

 API limit is enough for a non-commercial daily use.
 The script was tested on Ubuntu/Debian systems.

 #### Special thanks to Virustotal: Guys you are doing a great job!!!